I am about to admit to you something that makes me SAD.

 The next morning, after a great night’s sleep at Graylyn, we made our way to Mary’s Gourmet Diner, known for it’s southern style breakfasts and farm to table mentality.
 The biscuits (drop biscuits versus rolled, in case you need to know the difference) were large and hearty, and taken up a notch with the addition of the house made gravy.
 There’s a lot on the menu here, so come hungry – but don’t expect your standard fountain sodas.
 Not here.
 If soda is what you want, maybe settle for a spicy bottled ginger ale like I did.

 There is so much more to Winston Salem than I realized, and I am looking so forward to returning.
-A new hotel is being built (A Kimpton!) in the historic Reynold’s building downtown, and from what I hear, it’s going to be a stunner.
+A new Kimpton hotel is going in the historic Reynold’s building downtown, and from what I hear, it’s going to be a stunner.
 Plus, I really want to spend some more time in Old Salem, taking photos and burying myself in this unusual Moravian history.
 (And I need more Chicken Pie, for sure.)

 If you are ever looking for a long weekend away, a stopping point for a night or so as you make your way up or down the East Coast, definitely give Winston Salem a go.
 I thoroughly enjoyed every minute!